 If you are undertaking regular and substantial care you are entitled to a carer’s assessment.
-You can have an assessment even if the person you care for is not in receipt of social care services.

 What will it take into account?